christopheragnus/nodejsAPI/README.md

 This app is a quick and simple demo of a Node.js API backend, using Express.js and MonogoDB, and RESTful routes.

 To run, download and npm install dependencies & run 'npm run dev'.
+You will also need a running MonogoDB db - I used mLab.

 Use Postman to send http requests, using key-values in the request body (select 'x-www-form-urlencoded').